The International Trade Blog International Sales & Marketing

 When exporting to Japan, it’s imperative you check every single restricted party list every time you export.

-- Administrative cases can result in a penalty amounting to the greater of $250,000 or twice the value of the transaction.
+- Administrative cases can result in a penalty amounting to $250,000 or twice the value of the transaction, whichever is greater.

 - Criminal violators may be sentenced to prison for up to 20 years, and administrative penalties may include denial of export privileges.